pharaox/carnalitas_x/README.md

 The following 14 court positions are available to slaves: *Court Physician*, *Antiquarian*, *Court Gardener*, *Court Tutor*, *Food Taster*, *Seneschal*, *Cupbearer*, *Chief Eunuch*, *Court Jester*, *Court Poet*, *Court Musician*, *Bodyguard*, *Personal Champion*, and *Executioner*.
 The rest of the court positions are not available to slaves, because they are considered either ceremonial (reserved for vassals to make them happy) or religious, or are subject to certain game limitations.

 The following 4 council positions are available to slaves: *Chancellor*, *Steward*, *Marshal*, and *Spymaster*.
 The *Court Chaplain* council position is not available to slaves, since it is considered religious.
 Note that *Chancellor*, *Steward*, and *Marshal* are only available to slaves if your government is clan or tribal, to reflect the fact that historically such important roles were held by slaves only if they were considered more loyal than other available options, which was the case in certain Muslim and tribal societies.
+They are also available to characters with the [*Slave Employer* attitude](#slavery-attitudes).

-Once a slave is assigned to a court position, he or she is paid a reduced salary (25%) and has an increased opinion gain (3x) compared to other courtiers.
+Once a slave is assigned to a court position, he or she is paid a reduced salary (50%, or 25% for characters with [*Slave Employer* attitude](#slavery-attitudes)) and has an increased opinion gain (3x) compared to other courtiers.
 AI rulers are therefore more likely to appoint slaves to court positions.

 When evaluating slaves for buying, selling, enslaving, etc., the AI considers their fitness for all these positions.
 Slaves that are evaluated as useful usually end up actually being used (employed in a council or court position) by the AI.

 ### Capturing Slaves during Raids and Sieges

 With this mod, characters who can be enslaved and have a base price higher than a threshold are now captured instead of killed during raids and sieges.
+This threshold is lower for characters with the [*Slaver* attitude](#slavery-attitudes).
 In addition, characters captured during a raid have 50% chance of getting the "marked for enslavement" modifier, which makes enslavement by the AI more likely.
 This increases the number of characters enslaved as a result of warfare or raiding.

+### Slavery Attitudes

+Starting with version 0.13.0, this mod introduces *slavery attitudes*.
+You can choose a slavery attitude via the *Choose Slavery Attitude* decision to get a minor modifier and a unique slavery-related perk.
+There are 4 slavery attitudes:

+* *Slaver*: This character likes enslaving prisoners and selling them to willing buyers.
+  * Minor prestige penalty and dread decay bonus
+  * More likely to capture rather than kill characters during sieges and raids
+  * AI rulers more willing to enslave, seize, and sell and less willing to free, liberate, buy, ransom, and gift
+* *Liberator*: This character likes freeing, liberating, and ransoming slaves.
+  * Minor prestige bonus and dread decay penalty
+  * Can pay ransom for slaves of their own faith, even if they are not relatives
+  * AI rulers more willing to free, liberate, and ransom and less willing to enslave, seize, buy, sell, and gift
+* *Slave Trader*: This character tries to make profit from buying and selling slaves.
+  * Minor development growth bonus and stress gain penalty
+  * Gets more favorable prices when buying and selling slaves
+  * AI rulers more willing to enslave, seize, buy, and sell and less willing to free, liberate, and gift
+* *Slave Employer*: This character likes employing slaves since he considers them more loyal.
+  * Minor tax bonus and popular opinion penalty
+  * Can employ slaves in additional occupations and for lower salaries
+  * AI rulers more willing to enslave, seize, and buy and less willing to free, liberate, sell, and gift

+Slavery attitudes are mainly intended to enable additional roleplaying options for the player, but can also be chosen by the AI.
+Only about 10% to 20% of AI rulers will ever choose an attitude, the rest will remain "neutral".
+The likelihood of AI choosing a certain attitude is heavily influenced by their religion and government form, as well as their personality.
+Tribal and pagan rulers tend to choose *Slaver*, feudal and Christian rulers prefer *Liberator* or *Slave Trader*, clan and Muslim rulers tend to choose *Slave Employer*, and republics usually opt for *Slave Trader*.

+One intended and historically accurate outcome of this is that it results in actual "human trafficking" of slaves from realms where they are more easily created (tribal realms with a pagan religion) to realms where they are more in demand (clan and feudal realms with an abrahamic religion).

 ### Traits